Achievable logoAchievable logo

 Bacillus cereus

-It is famously known for causing food poisoning associated with reheated rice or fried rice.
-It is now known to cause various gastrointestinal and non gastrointestinal diseases some of them simulating anthrax.
+It’s best known for causing food poisoning linked to reheated rice or fried rice.
+It’s also recognized as a cause of several gastrointestinal and non-gastrointestinal diseases, some of which can resemble anthrax.

 Morphology